SunniyStudio/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/blending-blend-n.md

 ---
 description: ' Learn how to use the Blend N node in Open 3D Engine Animation Editor to customize input weights when blending a number of input nodes. '
-title: Blend N Node
+title: Blend N 节点
 ---

 The **Blend N** node accepts up to ten inputs and uses the **Weight** parameter to determine which inputs to use and their weights.
 You can specify any type of parameter into the **Weight** input of a **Blend N** node.